13 Benefits of the Marimo Moss Ball

 12. Doesn't Need to Be Anchored

-This is probably one of my favorite benefits of the moss ball, aside from the incredibly low maintenance.
-A lot of plants need to be anchored, by either burying their roots in gravel or tying them to an object until it attaches itself (which takes patience).
-It can be a chore removing anchored plants in order to clean the gravel.
 I would remove my Java Fern and afterward try to bury it again, which often took a few tries because I have a thin layer of gravel.
-While struggling to bury all the roots, some small amounts of debris would kick up and that would be really frustrating.
+While struggling to bury all the roots, some small amounts of debris would kick up, and that would be really frustrating.
 It got to the point that I’d just avoid repositioning by vacuuming around it.

 The moss ball isn’t meant to be anchored.
-It doesn’t need to be removed when cleaning gravel.
+It doesn’t need to be removed when cleaning the gravel.
 It can merely be pushed aside by the siphon with no damage, and it’s one of the few items I don’t have to remove in order to do a thorough clean.

-13. Almost Impossible to Kill
+13. Is Almost Impossible to Kill

-The only way to kill a Marimo is if you place it in water full of chlorine (such as untreated tap water), saltwater, or a cesspool (where there are no nutrients in the waste).
+The only way to kill a Marimo is if you place it in water full of chlorine (such as untreated tap water), salt water, or a cesspool (where there are no nutrients in the waste).

 In other words, as long as you keep up with your maintenance on the tank, providing nutritious food for your animals, the moss ball will thrive.
 Remember that they prefer dim lighting.
 White specks on them indicate over-exposure to light.
 If they have brown patches and/or float up on their own, this means they are not getting enough light (a problem I've never had with them).